Close Menu

 1. Skipping the Warm-Up

-Diving into strenuous exercises without prepping your body can be damaging.
-Always incorporate a 5 to 10 minute warmup that combines light cardio with dynamic stretching.
+Before doing these strenuous workouts without preparation of your body it can be damaging..Often incorporate a 5-10 minutes warmup which include light cardio with dynamic stretching.

 2. Going Too Hard, Too Soon

-Most beginners attempt to go all out, leading to possible injury and burnout.
-Start off with moderate intensity level, and gradually increase as your fitness level improves.
+Most of the befinners do to go all out, causing to possible burnout and injury.
+You can start with moderate intensity level then gradually increase as your fitness level improves.

 3. Not Resting Enough Between Intervals